 Do I need a Lawyer to file a bankruptcy in Canada?

 It is a common misconception that a bankruptcy in Canada must be filed by a bankruptcy lawyer.
 Although that may be true in the United States (or other countries), here you must meet with an LIT in order to file a Bankruptcy.
 An LIT is not a lawyer, however, they have special training in the area of bankruptcy law.
 LITs are also authorized to act as an officer of the Court.
-For more information about an LIT, check out what the government of Canada has to say here.
 Many trustees have other specific financial training, and may also be certified as Accountants, Business Valuators, or Financial Planners.

 However, just because you meet with a Licensed Insolvency Trustee doesn’t mean you have to file bankruptcy – they are tasked with explaining the other options available to you as well.
 You may find that another process might fit your situation.
 For example, an LIT will discuss debt consolidation, debt relief programs for loans such as student loans, or a consumer proposal.
 An LIT is your best option to ensure that you get your questions, such as how to file for bankruptcy, or when to file bankruptcy, answered.